kasir-barati/docker/docker-compose-files/rabbitmq/README.md

 - What this means for usage in Docker?
   - We should specify `-h`/`--hostname` explicitly for each daemon so that we don't get a random hostname
   - To be able keep track of our data
+- You can learn how to work with topic exchange in NestJS [here](./topic-nestjs/).

 # Configure your rabbitmq